 - Sānmèi (三昧): The Chinese transliteration of the Sanskrit term, “Samadhi.”
 Though Samadhi refers to a state of proper meditative consciousness, in Chinese fantasy stories, it is frequently used to name exceptionally powerful elemental magic.
 For example, Sānmèi Zhēnhuǒ (三昧真火) refers to magical fire that cannot be extinguished by normal means.

 - Shénmù (神木): Magical wood.
-In Chinese stories, any object made from this will have some sort of miraculous properties.
+In Chinese fiction, any object made from this will have some sort of miraculous properties.

-- Shénnóng (神农): The “Divine Farmer,” a legendary ruler who’s sometimes considered one of the mythical Three Sovereigns of Ancient China.
-His most famous legend is that of him ingesting hundreds of herbs to understand their properties; in the end, dying after eating particularly toxic strands of grass.
+- Shénnóng (神农): The “Divine Farmer” is a legendary ruler who’s sometimes considered one of the mythical Three Sovereigns of Ancient China.
+His most famous legend is also that of him ingesting hundreds of herbs to understand their properties; in the end, dying after eating particularly toxic strands of grass.
 Objects with miraculous medicinal properties are therefore often named in his honor.